 The Calligrapher’s Business Handbook:

-Prices & Policies for Lettering Artists
+Pricing & Policies for Lettering Artists

 There’s a great deal of uncertainty surrounding the business of calligraphy and hand lettering.
 Over the years, I’ve heard the same questions and run into the same misconceptions time and again.